Philippine folk literature: Continued evolution

 While folklore is often associated with ancient times, newer recordings of Philippine folk literature have made in modern times.
 Quite aside from urban legends, modern legends attributing superhuman powers to powerful and charismatic leaders such as former presidents Ramon Magsaysay and Ferdinand Marcos have been documented and accepted as full-fledged examples of Philippine folk literature.
-In the case of Marcos, scholars have extensivey documented methods by which propaganda methods were used to fashion a cult of personality designed to perpetuate Marcos' authoritarian rule, and to perpetuate Marcos myths to help his family return to political prominence in the Philippines after his death.
+In the case of Marcos, scholars have extensively documented methods by which propaganda methods were used to fashion a cult of personality designed to perpetuate Marcos' authoritarian rule, and to perpetuate Marcos myths to help his family return to political prominence in the Philippines after his death.

 The popularity of Philippine Komiks in the mid-20th century, and its revival in the 21st century, has also brought about the reinterpretation of Philippine folk literature in graphic form, with the increasing popularity of artists such as Gerry Alanguilan, Arnold Arre, Budjette Tan, Kajo Baldisimo, and the rise of fan communities through comic book conventions such as komikon resulting in crossover success in other media, including feature films and streaming media.